-While this specific proposal for modifying buffer, widths did not achieve a consensus among the members of the group, at some future date the TFW Policy Committee might wish to engage in a facilitated brain-storming session on the broader question of how best to balance the interests of the Small Forest Landowners with those of the other members of the group.
+While this specific proposal for modifying buffer-widths did not achieve a consensus among the members of the group, at some future date the TFW Policy Committee may wish to engage in a facilitated brain-storming session on the broader question of how best to balance the interests of the Small Forest Landowners with those of the other members of the group.
 We particularly noted that in this mediation process that not all issues were answered.
 For example, it was not clear how many of the SFL's would use the smaller buffer zone alternative, and how many harvest acres might be affected.
 No one addressed the issues of potential benefits of increased harvesting that might come from less conversion, more tax revenue, more re-planting, etc. A major issue will also continue to be potential impact on water quality and wildlife habitat.
 Unfortunately, future debate over 'relatively low impact' will probably not produce a clear answer to this question.
-There is a proposed definition of "relatively low impact", but very little agreement on what the phrase truly means.